juliannascruggs/nback/README.txt

 	X compare user selection to object property n # instances ago X deem it right or wrong
 	message that immediately
-	calculate a percentage of how much the user remembered correctly vs. not for each property type
+	X calculate a percentage of how much the user remembered correctly vs. not for each property type

 Game settings:
 	X Number of objects to play: trials